retrogradeorbit/geoip/README.md

 First we have no database.

-    $ ls -alF db.edn
+    $ ls -alF db.nippy
-    ls: cannot access db.edn: No such file or directory
+    ls: cannot access db.nippy: No such file or directory

 Lets build one by trawling all of 124.*.*.* and 125.*.*.*